-Often there are expenses that can be reduced immediately, where raising income generally takes time.
+Often there are expenses that can be reduced immediately, where raising income takes time.
 Reducing expenses reduces the stress or anxiety of not having enough money to pay all your bills.

 4. Raise Income

 Increasing income can take time.
 There are short-term solutions, such as selling unneeded or unwanted possessions.
 That can ease the burden, but isn’t a long-term solution to an income shortage.
-Raising money this way can take pressure off and has helped many people through a difficult time.
+Raising money this way can take pressure off and has helped many people through a challenging time.

 Longer term, the advantage of increasing income to afford expenses is that it allows you to afford to live a better lifestyle, and there are theoretically no limits to how much you can earn.
 While you can reduce expenses only so far, raising income does not have such a limitation.